 Within each week there will be a quiz.
 These quizzes aren’t the stressful kind that you might be used to, but rather they exist for you to test your skills without pressure.
 If you don’t do well, you can always study and take the quiz again soon!

 Although the Inner Circle Courses are the basis of 90 Day Korean, they are far from all that is offered.
+There is a large range of other content too.
+However, I would recommend doing the Inner Circle Course first – especially if you are an absolute beginner.

 The next section of the website is the Korean Gym, and this is the section that is intended for memorisation of words and for shorter study sessions.